Shared-Reality-Lab/IMAGE-server/DEPLOYMENT.md

 Note that the warmups are automatically called if you use the `imageup` script.

-# Docker Image Tags & Updating IMAGE-Server
+# Docker Image Tags & Keeping IMAGE-Server Up-to-Date
 Docker images are tagged:
 - latest: Stable, production-ready image
 - unstable: Built from the main branch, less tested